xzhang1234/Design-Pattern/README.md

 -- Defer instantiation to subclass, eliminate the dependency on specific subclasses
 - Implementation:
 -- Inheritance
--- The class which needs "object" creates an abstract factory method, its subclasses override the abstract factory method to return concrete "object".
+-- The class which needs/uses "object" (Creator) creates an abstract factory method, its subclasses override the abstract factory method and return concrete "object".
 3. Abstract Factory
 - Intent:
 -- Create a group of related objects